Digital Camera Decision Criteria

 This is another area that requires honesty about where you want to take your photo skills in the future.
 If you are still a beginner but hope to make photography a serious hobby, it may be a good idea to pay for more digital camera than you can currently use with your current skills.
-A good choice is a mid-range camera that will let you change lenses since different lenses will open up lots of shots you cannot get with lower-end cameras.
-On the other hand, if you are happy to stick with auto mode and get “good enough” shots, you’ll be wasting your money on a mid-range camera.
+A good choice is a mid-range camera that will let you change lenses.
+Different lenses will open up lots of shots you cannot get with lower-end cameras.
+On the other hand, if you are happy using auto mode to get “good enough” shots, you’ll be wasting your money on a mid-range camera.

 Create a Prioritized List of Digital Camera Features

-As you think of the various options and features above, create a prioritized list of those that are important to you.
+As you think of the various options and features above, create a prioritized list of the ones important to you.
 Some will be must-haves and some will be like-to-haves.
 This will help you more quickly eliminate potential cameras as you shop.
-For example, I am currently looking to jump from my advanced compact camera to a mirrorless one.
-Here is how I would order my personal prioritized list.
+For example, I recently jumped from my advanced compact camera to a mirrorless one.
+Here is how I ordered my personal prioritized list.

 - Size.
-As someone that travels light, size and weight is very important and is the main reason I have stuck with a point-and-shoot until now.
+As someone that travels light, size and weight is very important.
+That’s the main reason I used a point-and-shoot for so many years.

 - Sensor.
-This is the biggest determinant of image quality so I want the best I can afford.
-Ideally, I will get an APS-C sensor but if necessary I would drop down to a Four Thirds sensor.
-Megapixel count isn’t a high priority for me.
+This is the biggest determinant of image quality so I wanted the best I could afford.
+I ended up with my preferred APS-C sensor but if necessary I would have purchased to a Four Thirds sensor.
+Megapixel count wasn’t a high priority for me.

 - Price.
-I would like to keep my purchase in the $500 range, including a kit lens.
+I wanted to keep my purchase in the $500 range, including a kit lens.

 - Display screen and viewfinder.
-I want a swiveling or significantly tilting display screen, which should be easy to achieve.
-I would also like to have a viewfinder, though that is not quite as commonly offered.
+I wanted a swiveling or significantly tilting display screen, which is an easy to achieve goal.
+I wanted a viewfinder, though that is not a common feature in my price range.

 - AE Bracketing.
-I was surprised to see that this is not offered on some models but it is a fairly important feature for me.
+I was surprised to see that this is not offered on some models but it was a fairly important feature for me.

 - Video.
-Video isn’t terribly important to me but I realize that 4K video is the future and if possible I would like to have that option to grow into.
-I would also like the ability to take still photos from a 4K video frame (as is offered by Lumix cameras).
-Since video isn’t my thing, I am not too concerned with having an external microphone jack though if I opt for 4K it would be a nice complement for future growth/use.
-I have used a camera that cannot zoom during video and was unhappy with that so having video zoom is a high priority (though I think most mirrorless cameras do offer that feature).
+Video wasn’t terribly important to me but I realized that 4K video is the future and if possible I wanted to have that option to grow into.
+I would also have liked the ability to take still photos from a 4K video frame.
+Since video isn’t my thing, I was not too concerned with having an external microphone jack.
+I have used a camera that cannot zoom on video mode and I was unhappy with that so having video zoom was a high priority.
+Most mirrorless cameras do offer that feature.

 - Lens.
-I want a lens interchange system that offers a fair number of choices at reasonable prices.
-Since most of the main brands offer this, it is not a high priority for me.
+I wanted a lens interchange system that offers a fair number of choices at reasonable prices.
+Since most of the main brands offer this, it was not a major differentiator for me.

 - Stabilization.
-This is a nice-to-have option for me but if necessary I can opt for lens-based stabilization rather than stabilization in the camera body.
+This was a nice-to-have option for me but if necessary I was OK with lens-based stabilization rather than body stabilization.

 - Battery life.
-I am not too concerned about this as I usually pack a spare and I rarely go on extended photo shooting sprees without access to an outlet to recharge.
+I was not too concerned about this as I usually pack a spare and I rarely go on extended photo shooting sprees without access to an outlet to recharge.

 - Speed, burst rate and autofocus.
-These aren’t high on my priority list though it would be nice to have as many focus points as possible.
+These weren’t high on my priority list though the more focus points the better.

 Find Online Camera Reviews and Comparisons